-2. The Mothers were a late 80s punk rock band from Melbourne, Australia.
+3. The Mothers were a late 80s punk rock band from Melbourne, Australia.
 They released one single in 1987 on Waterfront Records with an original A-Side titled “Drives Me Wild” and a cover of Link Wray’s “Get Outta My Life” on the B-Side.
 They are most known for launching the solo career of Fiona Horne— solo recording artist, and prominent figure in the Wiccan/Pegan modern witch movement.
 The Mothers were mostly a girl group, though there were multiple line-up changes, all of which included at least one male member.
 With a sound that fits well alongside female fronted punk bands like the Bay area’s Avengers, or later female vocal acts like Seattle’s Fastbacks or Sweden’s Sahara Hotnights.
 They may be enjoyed by Joan Jett fans, though they have a more raw, low-fi sound.
 The “Drives Me Wild” single was critically well received, and put into heavy rotation on many state-side college radio stations of the day, including WNYU, New York.
 But without tour support, the band never broke in the U.S. market and eventually split up.
 In the 90s, Fiona Horne had some commercial success fronting the Australian industrial-dance-rock band Def FX, before pursuing her solo career.
 She also appeared as the November 1998 centerfold of Australian Playboy.

-3. From Kedzierzyn- Kozle.
+4. From Kedzierzyn- Kozle.
 Catchy chorus, riffs that go back in time and meet the Brit band Elastica and the Red Hot Chili Peppers, indie pop rock melodies and a huge crash for rock and pop music coming from Britain, led these guys into making music and into the sound they have today.
 Vojtek (drums), Jacob (bass), Arthur (guitar) and audience beloved Bart (vocals) are one of Poland’s most interesting emerging bands, and one to keep an eye on.
 Listen to their track and you’ll know why.
 Special note: The band’s name should be taken as homage to their mothers.
 Read more on Last.fm

-User-contributed text is available under the Creative Commons By-SA License and may also be available under the GNU FDL.
+.
+User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.